lijopjames/cafe-website/README.md

 The **server-side application** which can be accessible to the cafe team is used to confirm the table reservations, add a new delicacy to the menu and to read from the contact-form.

+I have used two different free to use website themes to configure the website in Laravel PHP.

 ## Screenshots of the Application

 ![client-side Home page](/screenshots/home_page.png)